 For instructions and your individual test link, please e-mail Rachel Butler (email@example.com).
 In your e-mail, specify whether you'll take the Spanish or French placement exam.

 The purpose of Anderson University’s computer adaptive language placement exam is to provide individualized testing, identifying the student’s ability level with combinations of grammar, reading, and vocabulary questions.
 In order to achieve the most appropriate placement consistent with the student’s language level, students are expected to complete the placement examination to the best of their ability, without the use of textbooks, dictionaries, or any other type of assistance.

-The placement exam should only be taken once, though you may be asked to repeat the exam if the results are not valid.
+The placement exam should only be taken once, though you may be asked to repeat the exam if the results are inconclusive.

 Understanding Test Scores

-Any semester placement you may receive with your online numerical test score is not based on AU’s official placement rubrics and should not be taken as an indication of your actual placement.
-Placement into Foreign Language classes is based upon Anderson University’s placement exam test scores, previous experience with the language and, in some cases, individual consultation with Language faculty.
+Placement into foreign language classes is based upon Anderson University’s placement exam test scores, previous experience with the language and, in some cases, individual consultation with foreign language faculty.

-Students who believe themselves to have been misplaced on the basis of the placement test should contact Prof. Liz Butler in Watkins 121 (email@example.com).
-Such a determination will be made after a more detailed evaluation of speaking, listening, reading and writing proficiency, which will be conducted by a Language faculty member.
+Students who believe the've been misplaced on the basis of the placement test should contact Liz Butler in Watkins 121 (firstname.lastname@example.org).
+Such a determination will be made after a more detailed evaluation of speaking, listening, reading and writing proficiency, which will be conducted by a foreign language faculty member.

-IMPORTANT NOTE: You may not place yourself into a course lower than where you tested without permission of the Department of Modern Languages & Cultures.
-If you do so and attend the incorrect class, you may not receive credit for the course.
+Important Note: You may not place yourself into a course lower than where you tested without permission of the Department of Modern Languages & Cultures.
+If you do and attend the incorrect class, you may not receive credit for the course.

 It can take up to 48 hours for your name to be added to Self Service at the appropriate language level, so make sure you take the test in plenty of time before you are scheduled to register.
 You will be notified of your placement by e-mail.